 - are pregnant or plan to become pregnant.
 FERRIPROX can harm your unborn baby.
 You should avoid becoming pregnant while taking FERRIPROX.
 Tell your healthcare provider right away if you become pregnant or plan to become pregnant while taking FERRIPROX.

-- are breastfeeding.
-It is not known whether FERRIPROX passes into your breast milk.
+- are breastfeeding or plan to breastfeed.
+It is not known if FERRIPROX passes into your breast milk.
 You and your healthcare provider should decide if you will take FERRIPROX or breastfeed.
 You should not do both.

 Especially tell your healthcare provider if you take:

-Ask your doctor or pharmacist if your medicine is one that is listed above.
+Ask your healthcare provider or pharmacist if your medicine is one that is listed above.